mokronos/vault/LLM Rag.md

 # Overview

-Rag takes the query that is sent by the user, embedds it, uses similarity search to find a similar vector in a vector store, retrieves this vector and adds that vector in text form to the query to give to the LLM
+Rag takes the query that is sent by the user, embeds it, uses similarity search to find a similar vector in a vector store, retrieves this vector and adds that vector in text form to the query to give to the LLM.

 # Indexing